tapjs/tapjs/README.md

 provided, then also verify that the thrown error matches the expected error.

+If the function has a name, and the message is not provided, then the function name will be used as the message.

 Caveat: if you pass a `extra` object to t.throws, then you MUST also pass in an expected error, or else it will read the diag object as the expected error, and get upset when your thrown error doesn't match